-Shared by Mohammed Alsayed, Manager, Economic Infrastructure at Islamic Development Bank, and published in the IsDB SDG Digest Special Edition on COVID-19
+Shared by Mohammed Alsayed, Manager, Public Private Partnership Division, Islamic Development Bank, and published in the IsDB SDG Digest Special Edition on COVID-19

 In recent years disruption is associated with something positive.
 This was largely associated with the work of scholars of innovation such as Clayton M. Christensen.
 The Cambridge Dictionary defined the word disrupt as “to prevent something, especially a system, process, or event, from continuing as usual or as expected.”
 An example of this according to the dictionary is to say for instance “heavy snow disrupted travel into the city this morning.”
 With the experience of Coronavirus, the word is reverting to its initial meaning.